-There are two ways in which you can become a Research student at Edinburgh Napier University:
+There are two paths to becoming a research student at Edinburgh Napier University:

-- Present a research topic of your choosing by applying as a speculative Research degree student.
+- Present your own research topic and apply as a speculative research degree student

 We carefully consider each application to ensure that we can provide you with a suitable supervisory team, and that your background and qualifications are suitable.
 We also always welcome enquiries for studentships on a self-funded, employer-funded or part-time basis.

-We recommend that you discuss your research interests with the school or Institute associated with your subject area before applying.
+You should discuss your research interests with the school or institute associated with your subject area before applying.

 To apply, you should use the relevant link below and complete our online application.
 If you’re not sure which area your proposal would sit with, please select the one you consider most appropriate and it will be checked by the Admissions Team.